pranjalkalal/CEH-Exam-Preparation/Chapter6:System-Hacking.md

 - Control Flow Integrity (CFI): CFI ensures that the control flow of a program follows a predetermined set of rules, preventing attackers from hijacking program execution through buffer overflow exploits.

 # Privilege Escalation
+what is panther and sysprep under system32 folder and what is unattended xml.

+Privilege escalation refers to the process of gaining higher levels of access or privileges on a system or network than what was initially granted to a user or process.
+It's a common goal for attackers who have gained initial access to a system with limited privileges.
+There are two types:

+1. Horizontal Privilege Escalation:
+  - In horizontal privilege escalation, the attacker gains access to another account or process with the same level of privileges as their current account.
+  - This typically involves impersonating another user or process that has similar access rights.
+2. Vertical Privilege Escalation:
+  - In vertical privilege escalation, the attacker gains access to higher levels of privileges than their current account or process.
+  - This can involve escalating privileges from a low-privileged user account to an administrator or root-level account.

+## How?
+1. DLL Hijacking: Attackers exploit vulnerable applications by replacing legitimate DLL files with malicious ones.

+2. Unquoted Services Path: Improperly configured service paths can allow attackers to execute malicious code with elevated privileges.

+3. Scheduled Tasks: Attackers can abuse scheduled tasks to execute malicious code at specified times with elevated privileges.

+4. Patching: Failure to apply security patches leaves systems vulnerable to known exploits that can lead to privilege escalation.

+5. Misconfiguration: System misconfigurations, such as incorrect file permissions, can create opportunities for attackers to escalate privileges.

+#### what is "unattended XML"?
+An unattended XML file, commonly referred to as an "unattended answer file," is a configuration file used during Windows installation to automate the setup process.
+It contains predefined settings and configurations that instruct the Windows Setup process how to proceed without requiring user intervention.
+These settings can include regional and language options, disk partitioning, product key input, user account creation, network configuration, and more.

+Which can be found under Panther and sysprep folders in system32 directory, this file has a lot of information useful to gain higher privileges.

+# Maintaining Access (Persistence)
+1. Backdoors: Attackers may install backdoor programs or modify existing system components to create secret entry points into the compromised system.
+These backdoors can provide remote access to the system, allowing attackers to return and regain control even if their initial access is discovered and removed.

+2. Rootkits: Rootkits are malicious software designed to hide the presence of other malicious programs or activities on a system.
+They operate at a deep level within the operating system, making them difficult to detect and remove.
+Rootkits can be used to maintain access by ensuring that the attacker's tools and processes remain hidden from system administrators and security software.

+3. Scheduled Tasks and Cron Jobs: Attackers may create scheduled tasks or cron jobs to execute their malicious code at predefined intervals.
+By scheduling tasks to run periodically, attackers can maintain access to the compromised system without needing to maintain a constant presence.

+4. Persistence Mechanisms: Attackers can leverage various persistence mechanisms built into operating systems to ensure their malicious code runs automatically every time the system boots or a user logs in.
+Examples include modifying startup scripts, registry keys, or system services.

+### Rootkits in more details
+Rootkits are malicious software designed to conceal the presence of other malicious programs or activities on a compromised system.
+There are several types:

+- Kernel-Level Rootkits: Operate at the OS kernel level, replacing or modifying core OS functions.
+- User-Level Rootkits: Exploit vulnerabilities in user-space applications to gain elevated privileges.
+- Bootkits: Infect the boot process (e.g., MBR), controlling the system from startup.
+- Hardware/Firmware Rootkits: Infect system hardware or firmware, controlling the system at a fundamental level.
+- Memory Rootkits: Reside entirely in system memory, injecting malicious code into processes.

+# Steganography
+Steganography is the practice of concealing messages or information within other non-secret data or media in a way that the existence of the hidden information is not readily apparent.

+There are tools which can be used for that like:
+- stegsnow: `stegsnow -p password cover_text.txt hidden_message.txt > output.txt`
+- steghide: `steghide embed -ef hidden_file.txt -cf cover_image.jpg -p password`

+And there are tools which are used to analyze and extract hidden messages like zsteg.

+# Covering tracks